-Construction Industry Audit Technique Guide (ATG) - Chapter 1
+Construction Industry ATG - Chapter 1 Introduction to the Construction Industry

 Publication Date - May 2009